wallaby-rails/wallaby-rails/docs/decorator.md

 <code><%= raw value %></code>
 ```

-> See [Cell/Type Partial](view.md) to learn more about how type connects with cell/type partial and how to create one.
+> See [Type Partial](view.md) to learn more about how type connects with type partial and how to create one.

 It's also possible to create metadata for custom fields.
 For example, to set up metadata for custom method `slug`: